Competitions

 • Entries in English, please (dialect is allowed).

 • You DO NOT need an entry form.
 Send us a separate cover sheet with each story’s title and word count.
-You MUST include your name, postal address, telephone number and e-mail address.
-If you don’t, we can’t let you know if you have won a prize.
+Include your name, postal address, telephone number and e-mail address.

 • For internet entries: Put the above cover sheet details in the body of the email.
 Include PayPal ref. number OR put the names of all entered stories in the Comments box on PayPal when paying.